takedarts/swgridnet/README.md

 ```
 You can see this with command `python src/train.py --help`.

-For example, when you want to confirm a performance of a SwGwidNet (N=4,L=2,k=16) with a CIFAR-10 dataset on GPU, you should execute a following command:
+For example, when you want to confirm a performance of a SwGwidNet (N=4,L=2,k=16) with a CIFAR-10 dataset on a GPU, you should execute a following command:
 ```
 python src/train.py -N 4 -L 2 -k 16 --gpu 0 cifar10
 ```